CosmoGridCollab/cosmogridv11/README.rst

 CosmoGridV11: LSST-DESC Y1 Trial
 ============

-### Stage-III forecast probe maps

-Probe maps that can be used for making forecasts for Stage-3 large scale structure surveys are stored in `CosmoGrid/lsstdescy1trial` and condain: full sky projected weak lensing, intrinsic alignment, and galaxy clustering maps at nside=1024 for a LSST Y1.
+Probe maps that can be used for making forecasts for LSST-DESC-Y1 are stored in `CosmoGrid/lsstdescy1trial` and condain: full sky projected weak lensing, intrinsic alignment, and galaxy clustering maps at nside=1024 for a LSST Y1.
 The redshift bins used were
 This data is described in [Kacprzak et al. 2022]https://arxiv.org/abs/2209.04662).